plasmodic/ecto/doc/source/motivation.rst

 Scripting
 ^^^^^^^^^

-Sets of ROS processes (nodes) are typically controlled by xml "launch"
+Sets of *ROS* processes (nodes) are typically controlled by xml "launch"
 files: python scripts load these xml files, examine the runtime environment (e.g. ``ROS_PACKAGE_PATH``) and execute/monitor multiple OS processes.

-Ecto uses a small DSEL, hosted in python, for graph construction and execution ecto graphs are always run in a single process.
+*ecto* uses a small DSEL, hosted in python, for graph construction and execution ecto graphs are always run in a single process.

 Execution